 Measure rise (2)

 The rise is the height of an individual step.
 Label the rise measurement as 2.
-Add 1 and 2 together and you will have the length of the carpet you need for one step.
-Count your steps and multiple by the first number like this:
+Add 1 and 2 together, and you will have the length of the carpet you need for one step.
+Count your steps and multiply by the first number like this:

 20cm (1) + 20cm (2) = 40cm